Saint Annie, Missouri: History

 The oldest records place the unincorporated community of Saint Annie in southwest Pulaski County close to the Texas County line, Township 34 Range 12.
 This was in the southern portion of the Roubidoux township of Pulaski County.
 The community was only one mile south of Cookville.

 A post office at Saint Annie was established in 1867 with George Hume as postmaster.
 It is suggested that it was named after a diminutive expression for Mexican General Antonio Lopez de Santa Anna by Missouri Mexican War veterans.
-The post office was later moved to Laclede County, west of the fort, but retained the name.
+The post office was later moved to Laclede County, southwest of present day Ft.
+Leonard Wood, but retained the name.